EVATool/fae-architecture-log/_decisions/sig-eventing-communication-pattern.md

 ## Resolution Details

 We choose the pattern "Full-Payload" (Event carried state Transfer) for the internal communication, between the components.

+General Information and an Example can be found in the [wiki](https://github.com/EVATool/evatool-backend/wiki/Communication-Pattern-is-Full-Payload).

 ## Reasons for the resolution